Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ###  Hypothesis

 - The client’s primary objective is to ensure that no compromised-quality produce is delivered to the market.
-- During the initial business assessment, it was determined that traditional visual inspection techniques could help differentiate between healthy and mildew-infected cherry leaves.
-- Two clear business requirements were established:
+- During the initial business assessment, two clear business requirements were established:
   - Conduct a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
   - Develop a predictive mechanism to classify a cherry leaf as healthy or infected.
 - The client further emphasized the need for a user-friendly dashboard that delivers both technical and non-technical outputs for decision-making.